mslinn/jekyll-bootstrap5-tabs/README.md

 The current implementation does not allow spaces within tab labels.
 Instead, tab labels may only consist of one word each.

-The `jekyll_bootstrap5_tabs` plugin will generate code similar to this:
+The `jekyll_bootstrap5_tabs` plugin will generate code similar to the following.
 ```html
 <ul class="nav nav-tabs">
   <li class="nav-item">